Haitian diaspora: New York City

-The number of Haitians in New York makes them a highly visible community.
-In neighborhoods with higher concentration of Haitians the community has managed to establish institutions and businesses such as community centers, churches, music shops, grocery stores, restaurants, bakeries, bars, beauty and barber shops, travel agencies, shipping companies, money transfer companies, and a hodgepodge of other enterprises.
-Those are found all along Flatbush, Church and Nostrand Avenues, as well as along Eastern Parkway in Brooklyn; on Linden, Farmers and Francis Lewis Boulevards and Jamaica and Hillside Avenues in Queens.
-They are easily recognizable since many display signs written both in English and Haitian Creole (sometimes in French), such as Yoyo Fritaille, Le Manoir, Le Viconte, Haiti Parcel & Cargo Inc., and Bakery Creole.
-On intensely hot days, passersby strolling along these avenues and boulevards have their nostrils filled with the aromas of fried meats and plantains, and their ears with rhythms of Sweet Micky, Kompa, Zin, T-Vice, Carimi, Tabou Combo and Boukman Eksperyans, to name some of the most celebrated musical groups and bands.
-Animated conversations in Haitian Creole can be heard, as members of the community "hang out" in those shops and businesses to discuss home politics and news, exchange gossip, find out what goes on in the community, and keep alive their various traditions, be they culinary, intellectual, literary, or artistic.
-During the summer, some musicians perform a parading musical form called Rara in Central Park and Prospect Park.
+The size of the Haitian population in New York makes the community highly visible.
+In neighborhoods with a higher concentration of Haitians, the community has established institutions and businesses such as community centers, churches, music shops, grocery stores, restaurants, bakeries, bars, beauty and barber shops, travel agencies, shipping companies, and money transfer companies, among other enterprises.
+These are found along Flatbush, Church, and Nostrand Avenues, as well as Eastern Parkway in Brooklyn, and on Linden, Farmers, and Francis Lewis Boulevards and Jamaica and Hillside Avenues in Queens.
+Many of these businesses display signage in both English and Haitian Creole (and sometimes French), including establishments such as Yoyo Fritaille, Le Manoir, Le Viconte, Haiti Parcel & Cargo Inc., and Bakery Creole.
+Fried meats and plantains are commonly sold in these areas, and music by groups such as Sweet Micky, Kompa, Zin, T-Vice, Carimi, Tabou Combo, and Boukman Eksperyans is frequently played.
+Haitian Creole is commonly spoken among community members who gather in these shops and businesses to discuss politics and news related to Haiti, exchange information, and maintain cultural traditions, including culinary, literary, and artistic practices.
+During the summer, musicians perform Rara, a parading musical form, in Central Park and Prospect Park.

 According to the 2014–2015 English Language Learner Demographic Report published by the NYC Department of Education, 3,031 English Language Learners (ELLs) in K–12 schools in New York City speak Haitian Creole, making it the sixth most common home language of ELLs citywide and the fifth most common home language of Brooklyn ELLs.
 Because of the large population of Haitian Creole-speaking students within NYC schools, various organizations have been established to respond to the needs of these students.
 For example, Flanbwayan and Gran Chimen Sant Kiltirèl, both located in Brooklyn, New York, aim to promote education and Haitian culture through advocacy, literacy projects, and cultural/artistic endeavors.
 Other educators have called for a culturally relevant pedagogy to better meet the needs of Haitian Creole-speaking ELLs.
 For instance, noting the intrinsic value of cultural background knowledge on reading comprehension, Kristen L. Oscarsson employed Haitian folktales with a group of 4th and 5th grade Haitian students in the U.S. as a method of improving their literacy rates.
 At the end of her 12-week study, most of her students' reading skills had increased at least one grade level, with some increasing two or two and a half grade levels.